SMinabe/ai_ichthyolith-1/readme.md

 2022/4/14: released

 ## Todo
+1. prepare eNet_for_ai_ichthyolith
-1. submit paper to *Computers & Geosciences*
+3. submit paper to *Computers & Geosciences*
-2. share preprint on EarthArXiv
+4. share preprint on EarthArXiv
-3. add some images for example
+5. add some images for example
-4. translate Japanese comments to English.
+6. translate Japanese comments to English.